ucla-oarc-web/WebBlocks/README.md

 npm -g install uglify-js
 ```

+Some or all of these installations may require superuser privileges.

 #### Building WebBlocks

-WebBlocks may be built simply by invoking `rake`.
+WebBlocks can be built simply by invoking `rake`.

 The entire process from checkout to completed build is as follows: